chemrey monastery

-Beyond the surreal beauty of the landscapes that allures and fascinate everyone, Ladakh has an enriching history & cultural vibrancy to dive into.
+Beyond the surreal beauty of the landscapes that allure and fascinate everyone, Ladakh has an enriching history & cultural vibrancy to dive into.

 On a sun-soaked afternoon in July, I found my way to Chemrey Monastery – a 400-year-old unexplored Buddhist monastery, where tranquility redefines itself.